Cleanroom Classification Standards

 Air Change Rates

-In ISO Classes 4-9, air change rates are expressed as the rate per hour the air in the cleanroom is completely refreshed (ACH = air changes per hour).
+In ISO Classes 6-9, air change rates are expressed as the rate per hour the air in the cleanroom is completely refreshed (ACH = air changes per hour).
 As cleanroom classifications become more stringent, the air change rate must increase to remove particles and keep the air cleaner.
-In Class 5 and below, the strictest cleanroom classifications, the air change rate is so rapid it is expressed instead as airflow velocity, either in meters per second or feet per minute.
+In Class 5 and lower, Classes 1-4, the strictest cleanroom classifications, the air change rate is so rapid it is expressed instead as airflow velocity, either in meters per second or feet per minute.
 These cleanroom environments require air that is extremely clean, so the constant changing of contaminant-free air is vital to maintain classification standards.

 Ceiling Coverage